 20. Reverse signs of aging skin and wrinkles.
 Cleopatra did!

 22. Brighten skin.
 Aloe can decrease pigmentation and dark spots.

-23. Make skin new again with an exfoliating, organic sugar scrub by mixing together two tbsp. of Aloe vera, 2 tbsp. of organic brown sugar and 1 tsp. of organic lemon juice.
+23. Make skin new again with an exfoliating, organic sugar scrub by mixing together 2 tablespoons of Aloe vera, 2 tablespoons of organic brown sugar and 1 tablespoons of organic lemon juice.

-24. For rougher patches mix together an organic salt skin scrub using two cups of sea salt, one cup of Aloe vera, one cup of organic coconut oil and two tbsp. of local, organic honey.
+24. For rougher patches mix together an organic salt skin scrub using 2 cups of sea salt, one cup of Aloe vera, one cup of organic coconut oil and 2 tablespoons of local, organic honey.

 25. Speed up hair growth by massaging aloe into the scalp, letting it sit for 30 minutes, and rinsing.

 26. Reduce hair dandruff by mixing Aloe vera juice with coconut milk and wheat germ oil.
 Massage into scalp and rinse.

 27. Replace Aloe vera with conditioner for silkier, smoother hair.

 29. Treat minor vaginal irritations.